Ants can be quite annoying and easily get into your house! Try 5 tried and true tips to get rid of ants naturally.

 1. ESSENTIAL OILS

-Essential oils can be used to get rid of ants, ticks, mosquitos, moths, and spiders.
+Essential oils can be used to get rid of ants, ticks, mosquitos, moths, spiders, and even mice.
 With the strong aroma essential oils give off, it is no wonder that they work so well at repelling insects.

 I also make homemade solutions to use around the windows, doorframes, and the basement to keep insects out of the house.